Thomson Reuters names eight Keystone Law partners in its Stand-out Lawyers Guide 2026

 How we respond to a non-client complaint thereafter will be for us to assess and is likely to depend on what, if any, duties we owe the complaining non-client.
 In some instances, we will let you know that we are not taking matters forward.
 This may be because doing so could involve acting otherwise than in the best interests of our clients or could involve a breach of our confidentiality duties.

-It is your choice how to direct your complaint.
-Where you are willing to deal with the lawyer performing the services about which you are complaining and where you seek a quick and informal resolution, then we suggest you contact the Partner or Consultant engaged in the matter about which you wish to complain.
+It is your choice how to let us know about your concerns.
+Where you prefer to deal informally with the lawyer performing the services about which you are complaining, where you do not want your concerns to be treated as a formal complaint and where you seek a quick and informal resolution, then we suggest you contact the lawyer engaged in the matter about which you wish to complain.
+Where there are several such lawyers, we suggest you contact the most senior of them.
 If you have contacted the lawyer performing the services and are not happy with the resolution, if you are in any doubt as to whom to contact, and in all other cases, you should contact our central complaints function, using the contact details below.
+You can still contact the lawyer performing the services about which you are complaining and have us treat your complaint as a formal complaint, but if so, you should also let our central complaints function know, so we can ensure you receive a response within the required time window.

-Wherever possible, we ask that your raise your concerns with us in writing.
+Wherever possible, we ask that you raise your concerns with us in writing and, where you want to engage our formal complaints resolution procedure, you mark your email “formal complaint”.
 This affords you the ability to consider carefully what you want to raise with us and gives us both certainty of what your concerns are.
 If you raise your concerns with us orally, you agree to our responding orally, though if we believe a written response would be more appropriate, then we shall respond in writing.
+Where you want to raise your concerns formally and to do so by telephone, then we ask you to call our main switchboard number (0333 939 8000) and provide our telephonists with the details of your complaint.
+Again, we ask that you make it clear that you wish for your concerns to be dealt with using our formal complaints resolution procedure.

 You can make use of this Policy at any time.